SarShaheen/Evolution-Of-Air-Jordan/README.md

 To the right of the navigation bar is the History, Sneakers & Sign Up links which will take the user to another page within the site.

-The color used in the font works well with the background and the font used is in a style that looks like laces.
+The colors used in the font works well with the background and the font used is in a style that looks like laces.

 It is clearly displayed and allows the user to navigate through the links with ease.